 Unfortunately, it is impossible to say with certainty who will qualify for a court-appointed lawyer.
 Each state (or even county) has its own rules about who qualifies as indigent for the purpose of getting a free lawyer.
-For example, one state defines indigent as a “person who is unable to pay for the services of an attorney, including the costs of investigation, without substantial hardship to the person or the person’s family” (Florida Rule of Criminal Procedure 3.111).
-Another state with a similar statute provides that, when defining “hardship,” a judge can consider “such factors as income, property owned, outstanding obligations, number and ages of any dependents, and other sources of family income” (Comment to Arizona Rule of Criminal Procedure 6.4).
+For example, one state defines indigent as a “person who is unable to pay for the services of an attorney, including the costs of investigation, without substantial hardship to the person or the person’s family.”
+(Fla.
+R. Crim.
+P. 3.111.)
+Another state with a similar statute provides that, when defining “hardship,” a judge can consider “such factors as income, property owned, outstanding obligations, number and ages of any dependents, and other sources of family income” (Comment to Ariz.
+R. Crim.
+P. 6.4.)

 Most states provide for partial indigency.
 This means that a judge may allow a defendant who exceeds the indigency guidelines but cannot afford the full cost of a private lawyer to receive the services of a court-appointed attorney.
-(See New Hampshire Statute 604-A:2-d; Florida Rule of Criminal Procedure 3.111.)
+(See N.H.
+Rev. Stat. § 604-A:2-d; Fla.
+R. Crim.
+P. 3.111.)
 At the conclusion of the case, the judge will require the defendant to reimburse the state or county for a portion of the costs of representation.
 Typically, the reimbursement rate will be much lower than the standard hourly fees charged by private defense attorneys in that community.

-Indigent defendants are entitled to free legal representation only if there is an actual risk of a jail or prison sentence (Alabama v.
-Shelton, U.S. Sup.
-Ct.
-2002).
+Indigent defendants are entitled to free legal representation only if there is an actual risk of a jail or prison sentence.
+(Alabama v.
+Shelton, 535 U.S. 654 (2002).)
 For example, an indigent defendant charged with a minor traffic offense whose penalty is a fine or license suspension or revocation would not be entitled to free legal services.